danieloleary/PartnerOS/README.md

 ### Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you want to suggest improvements, fix typos, or add additional resources.

+## The Strategic Partner Ecosystem Blueprint

+This repository contains the documentation and templates for building a comprehensive and strategic partner ecosystem blueprint.

+The blueprint is designed to provide a structured approach to partner strategy, recruitment, and enablement, helping organizations build and scale successful partner programs.

+It includes a set of markdown templates and guides covering key aspects of the partner lifecycle.

+## Web Application

+A simple web application is included in the `webapp/` directory to browse the blueprint documents in a more user-friendly interface.

+### Features:

+*   Browse documents organized by sections.
+*   Search for content across all documents.
+*   View markdown documents with enhanced rendering (syntax highlighting, etc.).
+*   Navigate between related documents via links.

+### How to Run the Web Application:

+1. Ensure you have Python 3 installed.
+2. Open a terminal and navigate to the root directory of this repository.
+3. Run a simple HTTP server from the root directory using Python:

+    ```bash
+    python3 -m http.server 8000
+    ```

+4. Open your web browser and go to `http://localhost:8000/webapp/`.

+The web application will load the documents from the `partner_blueprint/` and `Source Materials/` directories and display them in the browser.